 Changes to the skin can be a sign of skin cancer.
 A self-examination of the skin will help you to check your skin and to find any new changes.
 This should be done once a month at home.
 Looking at your skin fully and regularly will help you become familiar with your skin and moles, helping you to find changes.

 The ABCDE rule is a system to help you remember what to look for when checking any moles on your skin.
-Call your healthcare provider for evaluation if you notice any of these changes:
+Call your healthcare provider if you notice any of these changes:

 Be thorough when doing your self-exam and note any changes.
-It is important to contact your care provider if you notice any changes in your skin.
+Contact your provider if you notice any changes.

 Skin Cancer Foundation.
 Do You Know Your ABCDEs?